 Wrong: expats have the same legal rights as any tenant. -

-The tenant also has the right to reasonable conditions and protection against abuse with temporary contracts. -
+The tenant also has under temporary contracts the right to reasonable terms and protection against abuse. -

 “The deposit may be higher for expats.”